 The blade, God’s most sacred tool.
 With it, a mere man can control fate.
 The blade can end life and give it back.
 It can create and destroy; the fulcrum of time and destiny.

 Ritual: The priest must tightly bind off the affected area with red cord or white cloth inked with the words of the gospel.
 With a blade of silver, the priest must reopen the wound back to its original state as closely as possible, to call back the flow of time over the wound.
 The priest must then correct the wound’s alignments and reset it upon a path to heal correctly while reciting from the words of St. Istra’s prayers to Lurian.
-The patient must not move during this procedure to show courage in the face of death.
+The patient must not move during this procedure to show courage in the face of death, or else the ritual will fail.
 Once the work is done, the priest will bathe the injury in holy water then tightly bind it with a bandage.

 Prop: knife, red cord or blessed bandage, water

 Effect: This Ritual wounds the area that includes the Maim damage.
 For the remainder of the Event the limb counts as if it were Maimed 1 degree of severity higher.
-After the Chapter the Maim will downgrade one level of severity as the area with the wound recovers, available in its improved condition next session.
+At the beginning of the next Event the Maim will downgrade one level of severity as the area with the wound recovers, available in its improved condition next session.
 Even fully recovered, a maim healed this way will always be slightly painful to use.
 This ritual cannot heal head maims.
 If the ritual is interrupted it fails, and the maim is increased in severity one step.

 Diminishes the severity of diseases.